GeykScript/FurrHUB-Admin/README.md

 # FurrHub

-&#x20;A Web-based E-Commerce Platform for Pet Supplies and Services \
+A Web-based E-Commerce Platform for Pet Supplies and Services\
 FurrHub is a Laravel-based web application using Laravel Breeze with the Blade templating engine.
 This README will guide you through the installation and setup process.

 ## Prerequisites